Communication

 What doesn’t work (and why)

 “I’d love to pick your brain” is the most overused phrase in corporate messaging.
-It’s vague and it also implies you’re the one getting value and they’re the one giving it up.
+Vague, and it implies you’re the one getting value and they’re the one giving it up.
 Replace with specifics: “I’d love to ask about how you structured the Q2 rollout.”

 “I’d love to hear about your career journey.”
 Nobody wants to give you their whole career story.
 If you’re interested in their career, ask one question about one part of it: “how did you end up on [X] team — was that an internal move?”
 That’s a manageable question.
 The full journey isn’t.